Protease inhibitors (PIs)

 Instant Feedback:

-Click on the interactive diagram HIV Virus: Anatomy and Physiology and study the Maturation link.
+Click on the interactive diagram HIV Virus: Anatomy and Physiology and review the Maturation phase.

 Be ready to answer the following question: